UPSC Exam Preparation: Topic of the Day – Windrush Generation

-It is, however, not clear, as to how many people belong to the Windrush generation, since many of those who arrived as children travelled on parents’ passports and never applied for travel documents – but they are thought to be in their thousands.
+It is, however, not clear, as to the number of people who belong to the Windrush generation, since many of those who arrived as children travelled on their parents’ passports and never applied for travel documents.
+Their number is thought to be in the thousands.

 1971 Immigration Act

 - With the enactment of the 1971 Immigration Act, the influx ended.

 - Commonwealth citizens already living in the UK were given indefinite leave to remain.